Team-Sharks-1/.github/profile/README.md

 ### 📚 Useful Resources

-Urban Connect Documentation – Everything you need to get started with the platform.
-Community Guidelines – Learn how to be part of our growing community.
+Urban Connect Documentation – Everything you need to get started with the platform. \n Community Guidelines – Learn how to be part of our growing community.

 ### 🎉 Fun Fact